-As part of its work, the team has performed an analysis of the investment environment for wind energy in Country X to identify what investment risks may exist.
-Figure 2 shows the financing cost waterfalls for Country X, with data obtained from a series of interviews with national and international private sector investors and finance experts.
+As part of its work, the team performs an analysis of the investment environment for wind energy in Country X to identify what barriers and risks to investment may exist.
+Figure 2 shows the financing costs waterfall graphs for Country X, with data obtained from a series of interviews with national and international private sector investors and finance experts.
 These financing cost waterfalls illustrate how individual investment risk categories contribute to higher financing costs.